 We’re getting the house we’ve lived in for 11 years ready to be put on the market.
 After the movers left Tuesday (we’re putting most of our stuff in storage so the house looks larger and can be “staged”) I’ve been in a complete funk.
-All I’ve wanted to do sit in bed, watch The Walking Dead, and eat comfort foods.
+All I’ve wanted to do sit in bed, watch The Walking Dead, and eat comfort foods like bread pudding.

-This recipe makes a huge amount of bread pudding – perfect for a Halloween or Thanksgiving party.
+This fall pumpkin recipe makes a huge amount of Gluten Free Pumpkin and Cranberry Bread Pudding.
+It’s perfect for a Halloween or Thanksgiving party.
 It’s also makes a decadent (but not too unhealthy) breakfast goodie when family is visiting from out of town.
 If you’re making this for dessert for your immediate family and don’t want a couple of weeks of leftovers, cut the recipe in half.

 - cooking spray

-- 24 ounces whole wheat bread, stale but not hard (you can also use gluten free bread)
+- 24 ounces gluten free or whole wheat bread, stale but not hard

 - 1 1/2 cup dried cranberries